lunaticsm/Image-Uploader-API/README.md

 FastAPI application that stores uploaded files to disk, tracks them with SQLModel, and serves them back through a lightweight CDN-like interface.

 ## Features
-- Protected upload and listing endpoints secured with an API key header.
+- Public upload and listing endpoints with UUID-based storage.
 - Files stored with generated UUID names while preserving the original name for metadata.
 - Optional background cleaner that prunes files older than a configured retention window.
 - SQLite by default, with configurable database URL via environment variables.